 - apply a thin paste of baking soda and water

-- gently dab on a solution that is one part hydrogen peroxide and one part water
+- gently dab on a solution that is 1 part hydrogen peroxide and 1 part water

-- ask your pharmacist about other over-the-counter medications, pastes, or mouthwash that may be helpful
+- ask your pharmacist about other over-the-counter medications, pastes, or mouthwashes that may be helpful

-If you see your doctor for your mouth sores, he or she may prescribe a pain medication, anti-inflammatory drug, or steroid gel.
-If your mouth sores are a result of a virus, bacteria, or fungus, your doctor might provide a medication to treat the infection.
+If you see a healthcare professional for your mouth sores, they may prescribe a pain medication, anti-inflammatory drug, or steroid gel.
+If your mouth sores are a result of a viral, bacterial, or fungal infection, your healthcare professional might provide a medication to treat the infection.

 In cases of mouth cancer, a biopsy will be taken first.
 Afterward, you may need surgery or chemotherapy.

 There is no absolute way to prevent all mouth sores.
-However, there are steps you can take to avoid getting them.
-You should try to:
+However, you can take certain steps to lower the chance of getting them.
+These may include:

-- use a soft toothbrush and practice regular dental hygiene
+- using a soft toothbrush and practicing regular dental hygiene

-- see your dentist if any dental hardware or teeth may be irritating your mouth
+- contacting your dentist if any dental hardware or teeth may be irritating your mouth

-- reduce or eliminate food irritants, such as hot, spicy foods
+- reducing or eliminating food irritants, such as hot, spicy foods

-- shade your lips when in the sun or use SPF 15 lip balm
+- shading your lips when in the sun, or using SPF 15 lip balm

-In cases of cancer, your long-term effects and outlook depends on the type, severity, and treatment of your cancer.
+In cases of cancer, your long-term side effects and outlook depend on the type, severity, and treatment of your cancer.